 Where the Kindle models really differentiate themselves is with extra bonus features.
 These things can really help you dial in which Kindle is right for you.

 Do you like reading in the tub or at the pool?
 Waterproofing may be something important to you.
 All three Paperwhite models and the Oasis have an IPX8 rating.
 The standard Kindle models don’t have any waterproofing.

 While all models have backlights, they aren’t all the same.
 In addition to the aforementioned brightness differences, the Paperwhite and Oasis models can adjust the color temperature of the light.
 The light can get warmer, which can be easier on the eyes.
 Also, the Signature Edition and Oasis have auto-brightness.

 On the design front, there’s one major difference between the standard Kindle models and the Paperwhite and Oasis models.
 The display on the Kindle models is recessed below the bezels.
 However, on the Paperwhite and Oasis models, it is flush, more like a smartphone display.

-Lastly, the Paperwhite Signature Edition is the only model with wireless charging.
+Lastly, the Paperwhite Signature Edition is the only model with wireless charging (though technically you can add wireless charging to any Kindle).
 The Paperwhite models are also the only ones with USB-C for charging, while the others still use microUSB.
 The Oasis is the only model with page turn buttons.

 What About the Kids Editions?